mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 using yarn to obtain the dependencies), and then compiling the SDK using Babel.

-To make the whole thing work, some file paths and global variables are defined in chat/protocols/matrix/matrix-sdk.jsm.
+To make the whole thing work, some file paths and global variables are defined in `chat/protocols/matrix/matrix-sdk.sys.mjs`.

 ## Updating matrix-js-sdk

 1. Download the matrix-js-sdk repository from https://github.com/matrix-org/matrix-js-sdk/.
 2. Modify `.babelrc` (see below).
-3. Run yarn install
+3. (If this is an old checkout, remove any previous artifacts.
+Run `rm -r lib; rm -r node_modules`.)
+4. Run `yarn install`.
-4. Run Babel in the matrix-js-sdk checkout:
+5. Run Babel in the matrix-js-sdk checkout:
     `./node_modules/.bin/babel --source-maps false -d lib --extensions ".ts,.js" src` (at time of writing identical to `yarn build:compile`)
-5. The following commands assume you're in mozilla-central/comm and that the matrix-js-sdk is checked out next to mozilla-central.
+6. The following commands assume you're in mozilla-central/comm and that the matrix-js-sdk is checked out next to mozilla-central.
-6. Remove the old SDK files `hg rm chat/protocols/matrix/lib/matrix-sdk`
+7. Remove the old SDK files `hg rm chat/protocols/matrix/lib/matrix-sdk`
-7. Undo the removal of the license: `hg revert chat/protocols/matrix/lib/matrix-sdk/LICENSE`
+9. Undo the removal of the license: `hg revert chat/protocols/matrix/lib/matrix-sdk/LICENSE`
-8. Copy the Babel-ified JavaScript files from the matrix-js-sdk to vendored
+0. Copy the Babel-ified JavaScript files from the matrix-js-sdk to vendored
     location: `cp -r ../../matrix-js-sdk/lib/* chat/protocols/matrix/lib/matrix-sdk`
-9. Add the files back to Mercurial: `hg add chat/protocols/matrix/lib/matrix-sdk`
+10. Add the files back to Mercurial: `hg add chat/protocols/matrix/lib/matrix-sdk`
-10. Modify `moz.build` to add/remove/rename modified files.
+11. Modify `chat/protocols/matrix/lib/moz.build` to add/remove/rename modified
+    files.
 Note that some modules that have no actual contents (just an empty export) are not currently included.
-11. Modify `matrix-sdk.jsm` to add/remove/rename modified files.
+12. Modify `matrix-sdk.sys.mjs` to add/remove/rename any changed modules.

 ### Custom `.babelrc`

-By default the matrix-js-sdk targets a version of ECMAScript that is far below what Gecko supports, this causes lots of additional processing to occur (e.g. converting async functions, etc.) To disable this, a custom `.babelrc` file is
+By default, the matrix-js-sdk targets a version of ECMAScript that is far below what Gecko supports, this causes lots of additional processing to occur (e.g. converting async functions, etc.) To disable this, a custom `.babelrc` file is
 used: